 Sometimes it’s tough to know when you actually need to replace your car’s battery, and you definitely don’t want to wait until it’s too late since your battery is required to actually get your car to start.
-The last thing you want it to be stuck waiting for a jump in order to get yourself to work.
+The last thing you want is to be stuck waiting for a jump in order to get yourself to work.

-Typically a car battery will last on average about 5 years when the car is driven on a daily basis.
+Typically a car battery will last on average about five years when the car is driven on a daily basis.
 A car that sits around for a longer period of time will shorten the battery life because when it’s not in use, this causes it to deteriorate more quickly.
 To avoid this, if you have a car that is sitting for an extended period of time, you should start it up once in a while to prolong the battery life.
 One thing you may not have known is that every time you start up your car, your battery is gradually deteriorating.
 Also, the more sophisticated or newer your car is, the more the vehicle may be draining your battery because of the extra juice needed to run everything.

 As a battery ages, it eventually loses the ability to hold a charge.
 This is the type of situation you want to avoid as letting the battery get to this point could cause you to become stranded or prevent your car from starting on a very cold day.
 Ideally, you should replace your battery before it gets to the point it can no longer hold it’s charge.